-We use photography to communicate our offerings in a compelling manner, and to establish meaningful connections with our audiences.
+We use photography to communicate our offerings in a compelling, inclusive manner, and to establish meaningful connections with our audiences.
+Our photography creates and promotes messaging that resonates with people of all backgrounds, age, color, gender, gender identity, national origin, physical or mental disability, race, religion, and sexual orientation.
 Our photography is honest, aspirational, purposeful, dynamic, engaging and real – never staged – leading to compelling narratives within four category types:

 Use this type of photography to convey the “big picture” by focusing on where our products are used.
 Compositions should feature dramatic use of scale and evoke a sense of scale and movement.